 Since medical services can be quite costly, the insurance premium for individual coverage is small compared to the amount an insurer may have to pay for claims.
 For example, a comprehensive individual insurance policy may cost $4,000 for a 30-year-old male for a year (actual premium costs vary by geographic area, metal tier selected and other factors, this is an estimate for comparison purposes only).
 Treatment costs for a broken leg that needs surgery (lower leg fracture surgery) are estimated to cost a total of $20,622 by the Healthcare Blue Book.

 Premium rates both on and off of the marketplace are determined by the age of each individual who will be covered by a plan.
 Other factors that affect the premium for coverage include where a person lives and the level of plan (metal tier) that they select.

 Individuals may also qualify for savings on out-of-pocket costs when they obtain medical care.
 These savings are called "cost-sharing reductions."
 Cost-sharing reductions reduce the amount an individual pays for out-of-pocket costs such as deductibles, coinsurance and copayment.
-They are available for Silver plans purchased through the exchange for individuals with incomes no higher than 250% of the FPL.

 Can I still buy individual insurance if I have a very serious pre-existing medical condition?